If I Die Young: Reception

 The Band Perry received at least one letter in response to the song.
 In its envelope, the members also found a necklace with a ring on it.
 The letter's author was a young girl who had recently lost her best friend to cancer.
 Mourning her friend's death, the girl was contemplating suicide.
 Driving from work one day, she heard "If I Die Young" on the radio.
 Hearing "so much life in the song", the girl changed her mind.
 In her letter to The Band Perry, she wrote about the necklace: "I'm sending this to you, because it's the most important thing I own.
 This song literally saved my life."

 Critical

 Bobby Peacock of Roughstock spoke positively of the lyrics, saying that they were "very well-developed with interesting little details."
 He felt that, although the topic is "a little sugarcoated", the vocal performance is a "pleasant listening experience".

+In 2024, Rolling Stone ranked the song at #162 on its 200 Greatest Country Songs of All Time ranking.